paulog/basho_docs/source/riak/tutorials/little/concepts.md

 <!-- The very act of placing our data in multiple servers carries some inherent risk. -->

 But when values are distributed, *consistency* might not be guarenteed.
 In the middle of an object's replication, two servers could have different results.
-When we update `favorite` to `cold pizza` on one node, another node might still contain the older value `pizza`.
-If you resquest the value of `favorite` during this replication, two different results can be returned---the database is inconsistent.
+When we update `favorite` to `cold pizza` on one node, another node might temporarily contain the older value `pizza`.
+If you request the value of `favorite` during this replication, two different results can be returned---the database is inconsistent.

 We do have an alternative choice.
 Rather than lose consistency, you could chose to lose *availability*.
 We may, for instance, decide to lock the entire database during a write, and simply refuse to serve requests until that value has been replicated to all relevant nodes.
 Even for that split second time, clients have to wait while their results can be brought into a consistent state (meaning, all replicas will return the same value).
 For many high-traffic read/write use-cases, like an online shopping cart where even minor delays will cause people to just shop elsewhere, this is not an acceptable sacrifice.